Updated June 1, 2021.

 I’m fried.
 The companies could make the books a better value for the customer in so many ways:

-~ They could print on both sides of the paper, that would reduce the size of the book, which would mean it wouldn’t look so “worth” the price.
+~ They could print on both sides of the paper, which would reduce the size of the book, which would mean it wouldn’t look so “worth” the price.
 But I feel gypped anyway.
 Why not add more content and make it worth my money.

 ~ Use less costly production methods.
 Maybe a different kind of paper, a less glossy finish, a less expensive printer.